-As complexity of schools has increased, the role of the principal has favoured managerial tasks resulting in a reduced focus on instructional leadership.
+As complexity of schools has increased, the role of the principal has favoured managerial tasks resulting in a reduced capacity for instructional leadership.
 Tireless recruitment efforts have resulted in a significant influx of new teachers and support staff who require consistent mentorship and support to build their capacity.
-The District believes that supporting new staff should occur through support teachers but also through supportive conversations with the school principal.
-To this end the District is supporting increased principal time at Bouchie Lake Elementary and the permanent addition of Vice Principals at Ecole Red Bluff Lhtako and Voyageur Elementary.
+The District believes that supporting new teachers should occur through support teachers but also through supportive conversations with the school principal.
+To this end the District is supporting increased principal time at Voyageur Elementary.
+To support the ongoing pressures of recruitment, retention, training and orientation, the District has also allocated funds to add a permanent HR manager.